-And from their perspective, it’s better to lock you out than erroneously let a malicious hacker in.
+From their perspective, it’s better to lock you out than erroneously let a malicious hacker in.
 I’d have to agree: I’d rather no one be able to access my account if the alternative is the possibility a hacker might.

-Avoiding this hassle is simple: you must keep your recovery information up-to-date.
-Without it you may not be able to prove that you’re the legitimate account owner.
+Avoiding this hassle is simple: you must keep your recovery information up to date.
+Without it, you may not be able to prove that you’re the legitimate account owner.